Health Canada to start real-time review of Medicago COVID-19 vaccine

-Medicago is conducting a late-stage study of its experimental COVID-19 vaccine combined with a booster from GlaxoSmithKline (GSK.L).
+Medicago is conducting a late-stage study of its experimental COVID-19 vaccine combined with a booster from GlaxoSmithKline.

 A rolling review allows researchers to submit findings in real time, without waiting for studies to conclude.